 I installed missing codecs and still cannot play the files.

 Always remember that codecs are available for 32-bit or 64-bit operating systems separately.
-Make sure you install 64-bit codec if you are running 64-bit operating system.
+Make sure you install the 64-bit codec if you are running 64-bit operating system.